Zahran tribe: Founding of the tanukh confederation

-Maintenance of the Meccan Kaaba
+Maintenance of the meccan kaaba

 Al-Jadara (translation: the Wall-Masons) were a Zahranid family that settled in Mecca.
 They were called "Al-Jadra" because their progenitor, Amer ibn Amr ibn Ja'thama, is said to be the first to reconstruct the walls of the Kaaba after Abraham and Ishmael, earning him the title "Amer the Builder".

-Alliance with Quraysh & Banu Al Du'al
+Alliance with quraysh and banu al du'al

 Al-Jadara formed an alliance with the Banu Al Du'al in Mecca.
 This alliance extended to the Quraysh, who were also allies of Banu Al Du'al. A significant marital union occurred when Kilab ibn Murrah of the Quraysh married Fatimah bint Sa’d Al-Jadari, with whom he bore Zuhrah and Qusay.
-Qusay ibn Kilab is best known for being an ancestor of the Islamic prophet Muhammad as well as the third and the fourth Rashidun caliphs, Uthman and Ali, and the later Umayyad, Abbasid, and Fatimid caliphs along with several of the most prominent Hashemite dynasties in the orient.
+Qusay ibn Kilab is best known for being an ancestor of Muhammad as well as the third and the fourth Rashidun caliphs, Uthman and Ali, and the later Umayyad, Abbasid, and Fatimid caliphs along with several of the most prominent Hashemite dynasties in the orient.